This article was originally published on August 24, 2018 and updated on December 8, 2019.

 - Holding some kind of ritual opening of the online space, as well as some kind of closing (this might be as simple as spending a little time greeting each other and saying good-bye to each other);

-- Allowing your attendees to exit the meeting before you rarer than ending a meeting abruptly for everyone.
+- Allowing your attendees to exit the meeting before you rather than ending a meeting abruptly for everyone.

-- Avoiding looking at the clock on your computer while someone is speaking;
+- Avoiding looking at the clock on your computer while someone is speaking in case they interpret that as your impatience and unwillingness to see and hear them;

 - Erring in the side of a slightly happy and inviting facial expression (to encourage attunement and safety) rather than a blank expression;